Prajwalk09/SHOPPING-WEBSITE/README.md

 -> It is a shopping website specializing in Apple products.

+-> Upon running the code, a new window opens displaying the website.

 -> It is a user friendly and working website and the colors have been given to make it look more appealing to the audience.

 -> It targets shopping enthusiasts and the quantity of products they can add to their cart is infinite.